-Beyond the competition, each school’s multimedia creations are an advocacy tool and will be shared across D.C. to elevate youth voices and visions to advocate for change.
+Beyond the competition, each team’s creations are an advocacy tool and will be shared across D.C. to elevate youth voices and visions to advocate for change.
 A social media campaign and work-based learning experiences will be integrated throughout the process.
 Youth will have opportunities to explore various roles in the creative, production, communications, and presentation processes.

-- Vocational skills (through work-based learning experiences).
+- Vocational skills (through work-based learning experiences)